Bernie Carbo: Later career

-He was eventually sold to the Cleveland Indians in June 1978.
-This made Bill Lee mad and he called the owners "gutless" and staged a walkout.

-His major league career ended in 1980 with the Pittsburgh Pirates.
-In a 12-year career, Carbo was a .264 hitter with 96 home runs and 358 RBI in 1010 games.
+Carbo's contract was sold to the Cleveland Indians in June 1978.
+This made Bill Lee mad, and he called the owners "gutless" and staged a walkout.
+Carbo's major league career ended in 1980 with the Pittsburgh Pirates.
+In a 12-year career, Carbo was a .264 hitter with 96 home runs and 358 RBI in 1,010 games.

 In 1989–90, while playing in a senior league in St. Petersburg, Florida, Carbo hit rock bottom.
 His mother had committed suicide, his father died two months later, and his family was disintegrating.
 He was spending $32,000 a month on drugs (mostly cocaine).
 Dalton Jones, a member of the Red Sox 1967 Impossible Dream team, took one look at Carbo and said, "You need Jesus."

-Carbo was the field manager for the Pensacola Pelicans from 2003 to 2005.
+Carbo was the manager for the Pensacola Pelicans from 2003 to 2005.
 Carbo compiled a record of 150–103 in his three seasons as the field manager, a winning percentage of .593.
 He led the Pelicans to the championship series in the independent Southeastern League in 2003, losing to the Baton Rouge RiverBats.
 Carbo resigned in February 2006, in order to return full-time to Diamond Club Ministry.